P. T. Usha: 1984 Los Angeles Olympics

 Usha's best moment came at the 1984 Los Angeles Olympics.
 She entered on the back of a string of good performances at the year's New Delhi inter-state meet and Mumbai Open National Championships.
 However, poor performances in 100m and 200m at the Moscow World Championships prompted her to concentrate on the 400 m hurdles.
-At the Olympics trials in Delhi, she beat Asian Champion M. D. Valsamma to qualify for the Games.
-At another pre-Olympics trials, she clocked 55.7 seconds beating American top sprinter Judi Brown.
-At the Games, she clocked 56.81 s in the heats and 55.54 s in the semi-final, setting a new Commonwealth record as she entered the final.
-At the final, she came fourth, at 55.42 seconds, falling behind the eventual bronze medalist by 1/100th of a second.
+At the Olympic trials in Delhi, she beat Asian Champion M. D. Valsamma to qualify for the Games.
+At another pre-Olympic trials, she clocked 55.7 seconds beating American top sprinter Judi Brown.
+At the Games, she clocked 56.81 s in the heats and 55.94 s in the semi-final, setting a new Commonwealth record as she entered the final.
+At the final, she came fourth, at 55.42 seconds, falling behind the eventual bronze medalist by 1/100 of a second.
 This followed after one of her competitors had a false start, which was said to have "broken her rhythm" as "she got off the blocks a bit slower at the restart."

 In the 1985 Jakarta Asian Championships, Usha won six medals — five gold and one bronze.
-She won the 100 m in 11.64, 200 m in 23.05, 400 m in 52.62, an Asian record, and 400 m hurdles in 56.64, with the final two coming in a span of 35 minutes.
+She won the 100 m in 11.64, 200 m in 23.005, 400 m in 52.52, an Asian record, and 400 m hurdles in 56.64, with the final two coming in a span of 35 minutes.
 Her fifth gold came in 4 x 400 m relay, and a final bronze in 4 x 100 m.
 She set a record in the process for most gold medals won at a single event in the history of the championships.
 In the first two of her wins, she equalled the Asian record held by Chi Cheng of Taiwan.
 She went on to better her personal best in 400 m a week later at the 1985 Canberra World Cup, when she clocked 51.61, finishing seventh.
 She almost replicated her Jakarta Championships performance at the 1986 Seoul Asian Games.
 She won the 100 metres silver with a time of 11.67 seconds losing the gold to Lydia de Vega.
 The 200 metres gold came in 23.44, 400 metres gold in 52.16 and 4 x 400 m relay gold in 3:34.58, all of which were new Games records.
 At the Games, British athletics coach Jim Alford said of her, "Usha is a first class athlete, a tough competitor and a terrific runner to watch.
 She has all the potential.
 Given careful guidance, she can be world class."